Skip to content

 STAC collection generation Dynamic from artifact record

-Plugin code only needs to produce data files.
+Plugin code only needs to produce data.
 Everything else is the framework's responsibility.

 Consequences of design choices